pasupulety/pasupulety/README.md

 I believe in the power of **data-driven decision-making** and am constantly exploring new ways to leverage **data visualization, AI models, and cloud computing** to solve real-world challenges.
 My work spans **data cleaning, statistical analysis, predictive modeling, and interactive dashboard development**, ensuring that businesses can **make informed, strategic choices**.

 Here, you’ll find a variety of **data-driven projects**—ranging from **predictive analytics** to **interactive data visualizations**, covering domains like **supply chain analytics, retail forecasting, music trends, and sports analytics**.

-I am always open to learning new technologies, collaborating on interesting projects, and contributing to the **data science and analytics community**.

 ---